openstack-archive/tripleo-docs/doc/source/advanced_deployment/deployed_server.rst

 the web services bound at the Undercloud's ``local_ip`` IP address.
 It's important to verify this connectivity prior to starting the deployment, otherwise the deployment may be unsuccessful and difficult to debug.

-Overcloud
-_________

-Other than not having to be connected to a dedicated L2 network for provisioning by the Undercloud, networking requirements for deployed servers that will be used as nodes in the Overcloud remains unchanged.

-Depending on what networking configuration and if network isolation is in use determines the requirements around Overcloud network requirements, the same as in a typical TripleO deployment where already deployed servers are not used.

 Package repositories
 ^^^^^^^^^^^^^^^^^^^^